 At Mary’s feet is a half circle.
 Within the circle is the Oblate Cross and the Motto of Canada: “A Mari Usque Ad Mare (From Sea to Sea)”.
 These words were taken from Psalm 72:8, “And he shall have dominion from sea to sea”.

-The fact that the centenary of the declaration of the dogma of the Immaculate Conception, makes it very fitting for the Oblates of Mary Immaculate.
+The fact that the centenary of the declaration of the dogma of the Immaculate Conception was in 1954 makes it very fitting for the Oblates of Mary Immaculate.
 The Oblates have been in Canada since 1841.

-The other panels have Tents and Totem Poles symbols of the Native People of Canada, and various symbols of the instruments used in their martyrdom.
+The other panels have tents and totem poles, symbols of the Indigenous Peoples of Canada, and various symbols of the instruments used in their martyrdom.